The UK's most affordable and flexible

 occasionally used today making it much the longest lived video cassette

-there are vast archives of material on these tapes.
-Early
+industry and there are vast archives of material on these tapes.

-machines were simply U-matic, often known as U-matic
+Early machines were simply U-matic, often known as U-matic lo-band.

-lo-band.
-Later an enhanced U-matic hi-band was developed, and
+Later an enhanced U-matic hi-band was developed, and then the ultimate

-ultimate U-matic SP.
-There are two tape sizes, and my equipment
+U-matic SP.
+There are two tape sizes, and my equipment can take

 both, as well as international recordings.
 We have a great deal of

-Being a professional format, I recommend taking video files rather than
+a professional format, I recommend taking video files rather than DVDs,

-DVDs, since video files are higher quality, easier to edit, share and
+since video files are higher quality, easier to edit, share and back up.

 Large Umatic tapes (left) and small ones (on the right) are both covered.